letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 Fork the ESPEasy repository
 ---------------------------

+ESPEasy uses the 'Fork and Pull' development method.
+This is probably the most used method for open source projects.
+This involves creating a copy (the fork) of the project, and request to incorporate changes into the original project by means of pull requests.

 `Reasons for forking <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`_ Quote: "A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project."